opendocsg/slw-judgments-backfill/2013_SGHC_285/report.md

  (c) Seah Chiew Tee (daughter) – 100,000 shares

 12     The plaintiff says the defendant and executor could not pay over the liquidation surplus in lieu of the Shares themselves because the plaintiff and Chiew Tee were entitled to the Shares _in specie_ and the liquidation surplus represented a distinct type of property to which they were not entitled.
 A shareholder in a winding up is not the legal or beneficial owner of the surplus funds in liquidation.
 He has no proprietary interest in them.
 Further, this surplus is not a debt or a chose in action but constitutes a type of property distinct from shares.
-The plaintiff relies on _Re Jiangshan Investment Consortium Ltd (in liquidation)_ [2007] 3 SLR(R) 614 (“ _Re Jiangshan_ ”) at [25] and [29] as authority for this proposition:
+The plaintiff relies on _Re Jiangshan Investment Consortium Ltd (in liquidation)_ <span class="citation">[2007] 3 SLR(R) 614</span> (“ _Re Jiangshan_ ”) at [25] and [29] as authority for this proposition:

  25 There is an Australian decision that discusses the legal nature of a surplus that is held by a liquidator after all the debts of a wound up company have been settled.
 This decision adopts the principle in the Spence case and provides further support for the proposition that the liquidator in such a situation would not be the debtor of the contributories who are entitled to payment of that surplus and that there is no debt relationship between the two.
 In Webb v The Federal Commissioner of Taxation (1922) 30 CLR 450, a highly profitable no-liability company went into voluntary liquidation pursuant to a scheme of reconstruction, and a new limited liability company was incorporated.
 The court was invited, for the purposes of tax assessment to consider whether the shares allotted to the members of the old company were "profit or bonus credited or paid" by the old company to the members within the meaning of the relevant taxation statute.
 Although the ratio of the case is not relevant for our purposes, the court made observations on whether the nature of a surplus was such that it amounted to a debt between a company and its members.
 At 479–480 of its judgment, the court said: